Never Sign an OSHA Witness Statement

 Obviously, regardless of when testimony is provided, all employees must always tell the truth.
 However, even a slight postponement in giving testimony can provide an employee with enough time to properly collect his or her thoughts, and ensure that he or she gives truthful testimony, while remaining alert enough to detect and avoid the onslaught of “Gotcha!” questions OSHA loves throwing at unsuspecting witnesses.

-If you would like more information on OSHA witness statements, please contact Trent Cotney, P.A. at (866) 303-5868, or submit a contact request form to speak with an experienced OSHA attorney.
+If you would like more information on OSHA witness statements, please contact Cotney Construction Law at (866) 303-5868, or submit a contact request form to speak with an experienced OSHA attorney.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.